adityanaranje/MOVIE-RECOMMENDATION/README.md

 ### -> Nowadays, shopping malls and Big Marts keep track of individual items sales data in order to forecast future client demand and adjust inventory management.
 In a data warehouse, these data stores hold a significant amount of consumer information and particular item details.
 By mining the data store from the data warehouse, more anomalies and patterns can be discovered.

 ## Approach
-### -> The classical machine learning tasks like Data Exploration, Data Cleaning, Feature Engineering, Model Building and Model Testing.
-Try out different machine learning algorithms that's best fit for the above case.
+### -> The classical machine learning tasks like Data collection, Data Cleaning, Feature Selection, Feature Engineering, Model Deployment.
+Created the vectores for each movie which will be used for recommendation of movie for corresponding selected movie.

 ## Dataset
 ### The dataset is taken from kaggle.